 The current study evaluated the effects of a 10-week Internet-based self-help intervention with human guidance or automated messages compared to a waitlist control group for people suffering from loneliness.
 At post-assessment, the pooled intervention groups showed significantly reduced loneliness compared to the control group.
 This finding was robust across several sensitivity analyses.
 Moreover, this study shows the superiority of human guidance versus automated messages in ICBT against loneliness for the first time.
-Regarding the second-ary outcomes, the intervention groups showed reduced depressive symptoms, social anxiety symptoms, social avoidance behavior, and rejection sensitivity at post-assessment compared to the waitlist control group.
+Regarding the secondary outcomes, the intervention groups showed reduced depressive symptoms, social anxiety symptoms, social avoidance behavior, and rejection sensitivity at postassessment compared to the waitlist control group.
 However, no significant differences in secondary outcomes at post-assessment were observed between the intervention groups.
 Satisfaction with the intervention was generally high and usability was rated as good in both intervention conditions, but no significant differences between intervention conditions were observed.

 The greater decrease in loneliness in both intervention groups was according to our hypothesis, and further supports initial findings from Swedish trials on the efficacy of ICBT for reducing loneliness.
-The Swedish trials found moderate effects sizes ($d = 0.77^{29}$ and $d = 0.71^{30}$) in favor of the guided ICBT compared to the waitlist control group, which is comparable to the current study with a moderate between-group effect size for the pooled intervention versus WL condition (d = 0.57, 95% CI [0.25; 0.89]) and a large effect size when comparing the guided ICBT with the WL (d = -0.80, 95% CI [-1.16; -0.44]).
+The Swedish trials found moderate effects sizes (d = 0.77[29] and d = 0.71[30]) in favor of the guided ICBT compared to the waitlist control group, which is comparable to the current study with a moderate between-group effect size for the pooled intervention vs. WL condition (d = 0.57, 95% CI [0.25;0.89]) and a large effect size when comparing the guided ICBT with the WL (d = -0.80, 95% CI [-1.16; -0.44]).
 Thus, the results of the current study indicate that loneliness can be reduced with ICBT.

-As hypothesized, the guided condition was superior to the automated message condition (d = -0.42, 95% CI [-0.70; -0.13]).
+As hypothesized, the guided condition was superior to the automated message condition (d = -0.42, 95% CI [-0.70;-0.13]).
 This finding provides evidence for the first time on the role of human contact (i.e., guidance) in loneliness reduction with ICBT.
 It is possible that participants in the guided condition experienced aspects relevant to satisfying social relationships (e.g., being valued and understood by the coaches), which directly led to a more substantial reduction in loneliness.
 However, they might also have felt accountable to the coach and thus used the self-help program more intensively and thoroughly, leading indirectly to a reduction in loneliness.
 The latter might be reflected in the time spent within the program, which was significantly higher in the guided than in the automated message condition.
-This aligns with previous studies highlighting increased adherence in guided versus automated message/unguided conditions for various mental health interventions34.
-A recent study in people suffering from depressive symptom further showed that both therapeutic alliance and adherence mediated the effect of guidance40.
-However, in the aforementioned studies, adherence was operationalized as the completion rate of modules34 or as a composite score consisting of number of clicks, number of topics worked on, number of completed exercises, and time spent within the program40, respectively.
-The number of modules accessed yielded non-significant differences between study groups in the current study.
-This points to the relevance of carefully considering the operationalization of adherence and adds to the ongoing discussion on how to conceptualize best and assess adherence in internet-based interventions41.
+This aligns with previous studies highlighting increased adherence in guided versus automated message/unguided conditions for various mental health interventions [39].
+However, in the aforementioned study, adherence was operationalized as the completion rate of modules.
+This measure yielded non-significant differences between study groups in the current study.
+This points to the relevance of carefully considering the operationalization of adherence and adds to the ongoing discussion on how to conceptualize best and assess adherence in internet-based interventions [40].
 Overall, investigating the direct and indirect effects of guidance on the reduction of loneliness merits further investigation.